corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/nodes/developing/generate-code/generate-code.md

 specification) is for machine-readable interface files for describing, producing, consuming, and visualizing RESTful web services.

-## Generating client code using Swagger Editor
+## Generate client code using Swagger Editor

 You can use online tools such as [Swagger Editor](https://editor.swagger.io) or [Swagger Codegen](https://swagger.io/tools/swagger-codegen/) to generate client code in various programming languages